demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   }
 ```

-To wire this up with peristence logic with the `handleNewTweet` function, we need to transform the `AsyncResult<TweetId, Exception>` to `WebPart`.
+To use this persistence logic with the `handleNewTweet` function, we need to transform the `AsyncResult<TweetId, Exception>` to `WebPart`.

 Before we go ahead and implement it, let's add few helper functions in *Json.fs* to send `Ok` and `InternalServerError` responses with JSON body